gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/prime.md

 ### Some programs have a delay when opening under Wayland {#some_programs_have_a_delay_when_opening_under_wayland}

-If you have RTD3 working (from [#NVIDIA](#NVIDIA "#NVIDIA"){.wikilink}), when using Wayland you will experience some delay when some programs open.
+If you have RTD3 working (from [#NVIDIA](#NVIDIA "wikilink")), when using Wayland you will experience some delay when some programs open.
 Depending on the application, this can be caused by two sources: Vulkan, or OpenGL, but the mechanism causing the delay is the same.
 Both will have to determine which device to defer to.
 This decision is made based on configuration files.
 For OpenGL, the configurations are located in `{{ic|/usr/share/glvnd/egl_vendor.d/}}`{=mediawiki}, while for Vulkan they are located in `{{ic|/usr/share/vulkan/icd.d/}}`{=mediawiki}.
 The actual delay itself is caused by the determination of a candidate